Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/Buffer_Overflow-Prep.md

 - **Find Badchars:**

-    1. The first badchar in the list should be the null byte (\x00) since we already removed it from the file.
+    1. The first badchar in the list should be the null byte `\x00` since we already removed it from the file.

     2. Make a note of any others.

     3. Generate a new `bytearray` in `mona`, specifying these new `badchars` along with `\x00`.

-    4. Then update the `payload` variable in your `python_exploit.py` script and remove the **new badchars** as well.
+    4. Then update the `payload` variable in your `overflow1_step3_findBadchars.py` script and remove the **new badchars** as well.

-    5. Restart `oscp.exe` in `Immunity Debugger` and run the modified exploit.py script again.
-Repeat the badchar comparison until the results status returns "Unmodified".
-This indicates that no more badchars exist.
+    5. Restart `oscp.exe` in `Immunity Debugger` and run the `overflow1_step3_findBadchars.py` script again.

+    6. **Repeat the badchar comparison until the results status returns `Unmodified`.
+This indicates that no more badchars exist.**